The Rope Access course is aimed at those who use ropes to reduce the risk of falling from height.

 - Company general safety induction

-- Personal suspension equipment introduction, specifications, fitting care and storage
+- Personal suspension and equipment introduction, specifications, fitting care and storage

 - Awareness of site environment and work site organisation

 - Tool handling, specific to face work at height (hand tools)

 - Basic descending (less than vertical, short less exposed situations)

 - Basic Ascending (less than vertical, short less exposed situations)

 - Awareness of Top Lift System for rescue hoisting

 Level 2 – Operator

 - All the stage 1 elements